mmaxence/mmaxence.github.io/content/_index.md

 ## Discoverer

 I am a problem solver.
 And that brings me to initiate discoveries.
 I connect design discovery practices with product discovery ones.
 Buzzvil gave me a few opportunities to start a new mission team from scratch.
-My last mission aims to define what will be our next products.
-This is another exciting opportunity for me to grow my capacity to define new customer problems through desk research and customer interview and test to validate the best solution(s) to answer them.
+The last mission aimed to define what will be our next products.
+This was another exciting opportunity for me to grow my capacity to define new customer problems through desk research and customer interview and test to validate the best solution(s) to answer them.

 ## Achiever